Cream horn

 A cream horn is a pastry made with flaky or puff pastry, and whipped cream.
 (An alternative version, the meringue horn, is made with meringue.)

-The horn shape is made by winding overlapping pastry strips around a conical mould.
+The horn shape is made by winding overlapping pastry strips around a conical thin sheet metallic mold.
 After baking, a spoonful of jam or fruit is added and the pastry is then filled with whipped cream.
 The pastry can also be moistened and sprinkled with sugar before baking for a sweeter, crisp finish.

-Creams horns are called cannoncini in Italy, kornedákia (κορνεδάκια) in Greece and Schaumrollen in Austria.
+Cream horns are called cannoncini in Italy, kornedákia (κορνεδάκια) in Greece and Schaumrollen in Austria.
 In Pittsburgh, Pennsylvania, cream horns are called Lady Locks or clothespin cookies.